 This page is designed to try and tell you what we have done and to answer some general questions.

 Travel to Pride

 There are several buses that stop on nearby Anchor Road – use the At-Bristol Stop or Millennium Square to get off at the right stop.
-You can also get off at Baldwin Street (0.3 miles) or College Green (0.2 miles) both a short distance to the site (Due to the metrobus works there is currently no stop a the Hippodrome/fountains area of the city) Check out the First Bus Route Maps to plan your journey.
+You can also get off at Baldwin Street (0.3 miles) or College Green (0.2 miles) both a short distance to the site.
+Check out the First Bus Route Maps to plan your journey.

 Remember you get free bus travel to Pride with First bus if you have a Pride Supporter Wristband and you can pick up the bus from Bristol Temple Meads.

 If you are being dropped off then there is space for this and best postcode is BS1 5LL.